$253 Find Cheap Flights from Los Angeles to Ireland

 The average price of all round-trip flights from Los Angeles to Ireland clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Los Angeles to Ireland, look for departures on Wednesdays and avoid leaving on a Saturday, as it's usually the priciest day.
+If you are looking for a flight deal from Los Angeles to Ireland, look for departures on Sundays and avoid leaving on a Saturday, as it's usually the priciest day.
 When flying back from Ireland, Wednesday is the cheapest day to fly and Saturday is the most expensive.

 How far in advance should I book a flight from Los Angeles to Ireland?